Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Methodology

 \subsection{Data Imputation}

 We encountered several challenges related to missing data in the data extraction process.
 In the case of the cost of living index, the historical data was missing from 2012 to 1970, and the unemployment rate was missing from 1970 to 1990.
 The data for the gender development index was missing from 1970-1990, and we observed a pattern of \textit{missingness} for multiple indices as shown in Table \ref{tab:missingdata}.
+We selected the features based on relevance, cross-country comparability, and availability across major economies.
 Furthermore, imputing missing data using mean or mode values could misrepresent the underlying data patterns, and simply eliminating the rows with missing values would have resulted in a severe loss of information \cite{data_imputation_1}.

-Time series data imputation is important because missing values are common in datasets from a variety of industries, including banking, healthcare, and environmental monitoring.
-Among the several major methods available for addressing missing data, we selected the Random Forest Regressor (RFR) and Multiple Imputation by Chained Equations (MICE) since they have demonstrated effectiveness in the literature and also provide flexibility in implementation for our problem.